 - 1 pound fresh or frozen cauliflower, chopped

 - Lock the lid in place.
 Over high heat, bring to high pressure.
 Lower the heat just enough to maintain high pressure and cook for 8 minutes.
-Allow the pressure to come down naturally for about 10 minutes, then quick-release the pressure (place the pot under cold running water if your PC doesn’t have a quick-release button).
+(Electric PC users, just set the high pressure setting to 8 minutes.)
+Remove from heat or turn PC off.
+Allow the pressure to come down naturally for about 10 minutes, then quick-release the pressure.
 Remove the lid, tilting it away from you to allow any excess steam to escape.
-Check the peas, and if they are not soft, return to high pressure for a couple of minutes or until they are uniformly tender (older peas take longer to cook).
+Check the peas, and if they are not soft, return to high pressure for a couple of minutes or until they are uniformly tender (older peas may take longer to cook).

 - Add the chopped cauliflower, replace the lid, and heat over low heat until the cauliflower is just cooked, about 10 minutes.
 This also works with frozen chopped cauliflower (no need to thaw first).
 Stir in salt.
 (If no salt is desired, try stirring in fresh lemon juice a tablespoon at a time until the flavor is to your liking.)
 If the soup is too thick, thin it with water or stock.